Malmö: Other sights

 The beach Ribersborg, by locals usually called Ribban, south-west of the harbor area, is a man-made shallow beach, stretching along Malmö's coastline.
 Despite Malmö's chilly climate, it is sometimes referred to as the "Copacabana of Malmö".
 It is the site of Ribersborgs open-air bath, opened in the 1890s.

-The long boardwalk at the Western Harbor, Scaniaparken and Daniaparken, has become a favorite summer hang-out for the people of Malmö and is a popular place for bathing.
-The harbor is particularly popular with Malmö's vibrant student community and has been the scene of several impromptu outdoor parties and gatherings.
+The long boardwalk at the Western Harbor, Scaniaparken and Daniaparken, has become a favourite summer hang-out for the people of Malmö and is a popular place for bathing.
+The harbor is particularly popular with Malmö's student community and has been the scene of several impromptu outdoor parties and gatherings.